-The sustainability performance data verified by DNV as part of our assurance engagement carried out at DEWA's headquarters at Dubai were found to be accurate; we did not identify any systemic errors in the reliability of the management systems in bringing out this sustainability information based on sampling plan adopted for limited level of verification engagement as per DNV VeriSustain.
+The sustainability performance data verified by us as part of our assurance at DEWA's headquarters at Dubai were found to be accurate; we did not identify any systemic errors in the reliability of the management systems in bringing out this sustainability information.
 Certain data aggregation and transcription errors which were identified during the process of verification were attributable to transcription, interpretation and aggregation errors.
-These errors have been communicated to the Company and the same have been subsequently corrected in the Report.
+These have been communicated to the Company and the same have been subsequently corrected in the Report.
 DEWA expressed its commitment to continually improve and further strengthen the quality of its data management processes to further strengthen the reliability of reported information.
-Nothing has come to our attention to suggest that the Report does not meet the requirements related to the Principle of Reliability and Accuracy.
+In our opinion the Report has fairly addressed the requirements related to the Principle of Reliability and Accuracy.